candidpartners/candid-labs-site/src/pages/index.md

       they are ever deployed to the cloud and continually after they are deployed.
   - heading: Migrate to the Cloud.
 Fast.
     subheading: >-
-      The Volker Cloud Automation Platform provides DevOps and migration teams with Planning, Provisioning, and Compliance capabilities to facilitate factory scale cloud initiatives.
+      The %product% Cloud Automation Platform provides DevOps and migration teams with Planning, Provisioning, and Compliance capabilities to facilitate factory scale cloud initiatives.
 intro:
   blurbs:
     - image: /img/plan2.png
       text: >-
-        Volker makes it easy for IT teams to characterize every application and server.
-Leveraging an industry-defining programmatic approach, Volker creates a view of the relative business value of each application and the complexity of migrating the applications to the cloud.
+        %product% makes it easy for IT teams to characterize every application and server.
+Leveraging an industry-defining programmatic approach, %product% creates a view of the relative business value of each application and the complexity of migrating the applications to the cloud.
     - image: /img/build2.png
       text: >
-        Generating the code required to accomplish the necessary application and account level setup, Volker creates and configures your infrastructure, so your application teams can directly integrate their code.
+        Generating the code required to accomplish the necessary application and account level setup, %product% creates and configures your infrastructure, so your application teams can directly integrate their code.
     - image: /img/secure2.png
       text: >
-        Volker adds automation steps within a CI/CD pipeline to ensure the infrastructure, configuration, and software meet compliance standards before they are ever deployed.
+        %product% adds automation steps within a CI/CD pipeline to ensure the infrastructure, configuration, and software meet compliance standards before they are ever deployed.
   heading: From Planning to Migration
-  description: Volker automates the entire process
+  description: Automate the entire process
 main:
   heading: Great coffee with no compromises
   description: >